 But the kisses of an enemy are deceitful (Prov.
 27.6).

 Neither does it mean we should be harsh or self-righteous.
 In fact, this is a time to first examine ourselves and be sure we get the logs out of our own eyes (Matt.
 7.3-5).
 When we do approach someone we are to be gentle and tentative, not tentative about the truths of God, but tentative about their behavior by not jumping to conclusions.

-Perhaps you have a married female friend who has mentioned to you that she and a male co-worker have had lunch together a number of times or you’ve observed her playfully flirting with someone.
-You see all kinds of red flags, but it’s important not to jump to conclusions.
-Instead, you can lovingly warn her of the danger of spending time one-on-one with someone of the opposite sex or talk to her about the dangers of flirting.
+Perhaps you have a married female friend who has mentioned to you that she and a male co-worker have had lunch together several times or you’ve observed her playfully flirting with someone.
+You may see all kinds of red flags and while you shouldn’t jump to the worst possible conclusion, you can lovingly warn her of the danger of spending time one-on-one with someone of the opposite sex or talk to her about the dangers of flirting.
 You might use an example from your own life where you thought something was harmless, but later realized it was a slippery slope.

-Or maybe you have a co-worker who announces he or she is getting “married” to their same-sex partner and hands you an invitation.
+Or maybe you have a co-worker who announces he or she is getting “married” to his or her same-sex partner and hands you an invitation.
 You know refusing to go will not be taken well, but you know you can’t support your friend’s choice.